OpenSourceEBike/OpenSourceEBike.github.io/remote/alt1/build_remote1.md

 3 - **3d print the wireless enclosure** - 3D print the wireless enclosure, the quarter turn mount and up front garmin mounts(if needed). ![plastic](./all_plastic_comps.jpg)
+The stl files for 3d printing are located in the [stl_files](./stl_files) directory.
+The wireless enclosure has the opensource hardware logo, and a stylized e-bike figure on the top of the box.
+It can be printed in two colors to emphasized these design components as shown in the figure.
-The stl files for 3d printing are located in the [stl_files](./stl_files) directory. please note that the garmin mount is licensed under creative commons by timangus and is located on thingiverse [here](https://www.thingiverse.com/thing:4483267).
+Please note that the garmin mount is licensed under creative commons by timangus and is located on thingiverse [here](https://www.thingiverse.com/thing:4483267).
 Similarly, the garmin quarter turn mount is licensed under creative commons  by Whereswaldo and is located on thingiverse [here](http://www.thingiverse.com/thing:656833)

 3D print the STL files (can be printed in PLA, but PETG will have better sun tolerance and at 0.2mm layer height) All files are located in the stl_files directory